jmalicki/hoi4-build-solver/docs/DESIGN_PLUGGABLE_HEURISTICS.md

 ## Overview

-This document describes the refactoring to support pluggable heuristics in the HOI4 MDP solver.
+This document describes the refactoring to support pluggable heuristics in the HOI4 build solver.
 The goal is to enable experimentation with different heuristic strategies while maintaining a clean, extensible architecture.

 ## Current State